saminsoolee/hyperapp-starterkit/README.md

 2. Learned SCSS to style the web application.
 3. Giving functionality to buttons and social media icons.

 **Screenshots:**
-1. Can be found in the restaurant-screenshots
-	a.
-Folder will contain: Desktop and iPad view of the website.
+1. Can be found in the restaurant-screenshots which will hold desktop and iPad responsive views of the web application.